Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 Your ATS as a Data Processor: The DPA You Must Execute

 Under GDPR Article 28, any third party that processes personal data on your behalf is a data processor.
-Your ATS vendor whether Greenhouse, Lever, Workable, or any other processes EU candidate data on your instructions.
-That makes them a processor, and you are required to have a signed, GDPR-compliant Data Processing Agreement (DPA) in place before any EU candidate data enters their system.
+Your ATS vendor, whether Greenhouse, Lever, Workable, or any other process, will collect EU candidate data on your instructions.
+That makes them a processor, and you are required to have a signed, GDPR-compliant Data Processing Agreement (DPA) in place before any EU candidate data is processed in their system.

 1. The processing subject matter, duration, nature, and purpose